 Uterine fibroids are benign tumors in the reproductive tract that contain large amounts of collagen which cause pelvic discomfort and pain, decreased fertility, pregnancy complications, increased rate of miscarriage, uterine bleeding, prolonged menstrual bleeding and frequent urination.
 Uterine fibroids are the leading cause of hysterectomies in the U.S., accounting for approximately 250,000 hysterectomies and 30,000 myomectomies each year.
-There are up to a $9.4 billion in annual direct costs (surgery, hospital admissions, outpatient visits, medications).
+There are up to $9.4 billion in annual direct costs (surgery, hospital admissions, outpatient visits and medications).

 In May 2016, BioSpecifics announced the publication of data highlighting the efficacy of collagenase clostridium histolyticum (CCH) for the treatment of uterine fibroids in the May 2016 issue of the American Journal of Obstetrics & Gynecology in an article titled, "Loss of Stiffness in Collagen-Rich Uterine Fibroids after Digestion with Purified Collagenase Clostridium Histolyticum."
 The data show that highly purified CCH can reduce the stiffness of human uterine fibroids ex-vivo and potentially decrease their size.

-In March 2017, the potential use of XIAFLEX for the treatment of uterine fibroids was highlighted at the Uterine Fibroids 2017 Conference: A Case for Women's Health Conference, in Durham, NC.
+In March 2017, the potential use of CCH for the treatment of uterine fibroids was highlighted at the Uterine Fibroids 2017 Conference: A Case for Women's Health Conference, in Durham, NC.
 The investigator, Dr. James Segars, Director of Reproductive Science and Women's Health Research at Johns Hopkins School of Medicine, presented data in a presentation titled, "An Injectable Drug to Treat Fibroids: A Phase 1 clinical trial," demonstrating accuracy of the injection technique in three patients.